Joshua-Miller-161/HCMV_Dose_Infection/README.md

 To choose which experimental dataset you want to compare the simulation against, change the value of sheet to either 0,1,2,3,4,5, or 6.
 No single quotations this time.
 The names of the datasets are in the config file.

 To modify the simulation parameters themselves, such as vMax, gamma, kappa, beta, b, etc., navigate to the appropriate simulation, appropriate sheet, and variable you want to change, change it, then save the config file. **DO NOT CHANGE THE FILE NAME OR MOVE IT**.
-Example:
+Example 1:

+> You are running a 'null' simulation against the '2020_05_29 TR_GFP_fibroblast' dataset and want to change the value of b from 0.1 to 0.15.
+> - Navigate to the "NULL_PARAMETERS" section of the config file.
+> - Navigate to the "b" subsection under "NULL_PARAMETERS".
+> - Find the entry of "b" corresponding to # sheet=2 2020_05_29 TR_GFP_fibroblast.
+Delete 0.1 and change it to 0.15.
+> - Save the config file. **DO NOT CHANGE THE FILE NAME OR MOVE IT**